dmitrigur/Date-Time-Picker-Relational-Slider-/README.md

 <h2>Date Time Picker - JQuery plug-in</h2>
 The idea is an inter-related wheels mechanism.
 Clock like.
-For example, when rolling upper wheel "Year", lower wheels "Month,Days" also rotating dependently.
-This helps in positioning lower values by rolling uppers, if not exact to, but definately close to desired position, making time adjusting much quicker.
-Espesially usefull for mobile interfaces, where date-time adjusting rollers are commonly used.
+For example, when rolling upper wheel "Year", lower wheels "Month, Days" also rotating dependently.
+This helps in positioning lower values by rolling uppers, if not exact to, but definitely close to desired position, making time adjusting much quicker.
+Especially useful for mobile interfaces, where date-time adjusting rollers are commonly used.

 Functionality:

 1.Dragging wheels resulting fine adjusting

-2.Clicking on desired value outside the bar resulting shifting current timestamp to clicked value, lower values are intacted.
+2.Clicking on desired value outside the bar resulting shifting current timestamp to clicked value, lower values are intact.

-3.Clicking on bar trancating current timestamp to clicked value
+3.Clicking on bar truncating current timestamp to clicked value

-4.On mousewheel event resulting shifting current timestamp by fixed interval (years: by 5; monthes: by 3; days: by 7; hours: by 3; minutes: by 5; seconds: by 5)
+4.On mousewheel event resulting shifting current timestamp by fixed interval (years: by 5; months: by 3; days: by 7; hours: by 3; minutes: by 5; seconds: by 5)

 Possible callback functions:

 onClose - when user clicks Done Button

-onCancel when picker blured
+onCancel when picker blurred

-onStop - when wheels stoped roteting
+onStop - when wheels stopped rotating

-inProgress - contantly calling during wheels rotating
+inProgress - constantly calling during wheels rotating

-paramenters of callback:
+parameters of callback:

 0.pointer to element;

-1.result Unix timestamp in millisec;
+1.result Unix timestamp in millisecond;

-2.result according to ResultType option value (date - date string, time - date-time string, object - separeted values for FullYear,Month,Date,Hours,Minutes,Seconds)
+2.result according to “ResultType” option value (date - date string, time - date-time string, object - separated values for FullYear, Month, Date, Hours, Minutes, Seconds)

 <h2>
 [Example](http://rawgit.com/dmitrigur/Date-Time-Picker-Relational-Slider-/master/example.html)